Category: Arizona

 The drive we chose to do is called Schnelby Hill Road.
 Schnelby Hill Road is a semi-maintained dirt road that runs from Sedona to I-17 along 12 miles of very bumpy driving.

+I was excited to drive up and see this sign.
+Soon after, the pavement ran out and that’s when things became interesting.
 You can see a couple more warning signs in the distance.
 I’m pretty sure people don’t read those, we saw several people trying to drive low clearance vehicles along this road.
 We actually talked to one guy and suggested he turn back…he did.

 This area is not so bad, pick your path and just about anything can drive along that…but that’s not all there was.
+I have to say, the car looks pretty good going through there.
+Here’s another shot, showcasing the road…and the car.

 The views were amazing the whole way.